Puppy 101: Resources to raise your dog right

 We recommend three main things to help you get through the puppy chewing stage.

 • Take care of yourself.
-Yep, there's a reason this is first on the list!
+There's a reason this is first on the list!
 Puppy teeth are sharp, and it's normal for us to react when we're feeling pain or frustration.
 If you get overwhelmed with your new dog's chaos, don't feel guilty about giving them a break in a safe crate or pen for a few minutes.
-Provide them with something to do — maybe a favorite chew, kong, or lick mat — and practice some simple self care to reset.
+Provide them with something to do—maybe a favorite chew, kong, or lick mat—and practice some simple self care to reset.

 If your dog is in the middle of a chewing craze, you can: